 The factors described above may have a material impact on the commercial aircraft industry and, therefore, on the Company's financial condition and results of operations.
-In 2022, the commercial aircraft business segment of Airbus recorded total revenues of € 41.1 billion - representing 69% of the Company's revenues.
-See " 2.1- Summary 2022 - Airbus".
+In 2022, the commercial aircraft business segment of Airbus recorded total revenues of €41.4 billion - representing 69% of the Company's revenues.
+See "- Information on the Company's Activities - 1.1.1 Overview".
 During the COVID-19 pandemic, the Company observed that the downturn in its commercial aircraft business was partially mitigated by its defence, space and government activities.
 Such a cyclical pattern had already been observed in the past but historically diminished, due to the significant growth of the Company's commercial aircraft business relative to its other activities, until the global pandemic arrived.

 The commercial helicopter market in which the Company operates has shown cyclical trends and could also be influenced by factors listed above.
 The civil & parapublic market has shown signs of recovery in 2022, notably in the intermediate single engine and medium twin helicopter segment and the private & business aviation and aerial work market.
-However, the offshore oil & gas market remains soft with low level of investments in the acquisition of new platforms.
 The offshore oil & gas market shows signs of recovery with increased flight hours however the level of investment in the acquisition of new platforms has not significantly increased.
 Flight hours have now exceeded pre-pandemic levels and Airbus Helicopters has increased revenues thanks to the wide-ranging portfolio of service solutions.

-- COVID-19 risks
+COVID-19 Risks